swiss-ai-center/documentation/docs/how-to-guides/how-to-create-a-new-service.md

 ### Which framework/language to use

-Any framework/language can be used to create a new service compatible with the Core engine as long as it follows the [specifications](../reference/core-concepts/service.md#specifications) of the Swiss AI Center project.
+Any framework/language can be used to create a new service compatible with the Core AI Engine as long as it follows the [specifications](../reference/core-concepts/service.md#specifications) of the Swiss AI Center project.